 Will you use the boat mainly on calm inland lakes?

-Are rivers your favourite type of boating ground?
+Are rivers your favorite type of boating ground?

 Do you want to navigate swamps?